PhilipYip1988/python-tutorials/010_modules/readme.md

 # Working with Custom Modules

+The previous tutorials have looked at working with inbuilt datatypes such as the string, integer, boolean, floating point number, list, tuple, set and dictionary.
+These are all inbuilt datatypes found in the builtins module which is imported by default for every interactive Python ntoebook or Python Script file.

+Outwith the general purpose builtins module, Python is compartmentalised into other modules.
+These modules are used to group variables and functions together that are tailored for a specific application area.

+This guide will look at creating simple custom modules and importing objects from these modules, giving the perquisites required for using Pythons inbuilt modules, in addition to third-party datascience modules or libraries.

-## Script File
+## The Python Script File (.py Extension)

 A python script file called ```script0.py``` will be created in the same folder otherwise known as directory as the interactive notebook file.
-For simplicity this script file will contain two lines of code to create a variable and a function:
+For simplicity this script file will contain two lines of code to create a variable and a function using a lambda expression:

 ```
 greeting = "Hello"